CruddyShad0w/merge-conflict-practice/README.md

 You should see something like:
 ![](/img/recipe.png)
 5. Add two or three other animals to the list, right below "5.
 Lion"
+6. Add and commit your changes, but don't push!
+7. After you have added and committed,